By Ethan Lewis, MSW –

 But what is social work and what do social workers do?
 The answer is much more complicated than one would imagine.
 According to the National Association of Social Workers, “Social workers are highly trained and experienced professionals.
 Only those who have earned social work degrees at the bachelor’s, master’s or doctoral levels-and completed a minimum number of hours in supervised fieldwork-are professional social workers.”
 Many social workers go on to be licensed by their respective state to practice social work and continue to go to professional trainings to further enhance their education.
 Some social workers may even choose to specialize their practice and may choose to work only with youth, families, or older adults.

 But what do social workers do?
 Social workers do a variety of jobs within our community.
 Some social workers are mental health professionals focusing on individual, family, or group therapy.
-These social workers may work in an organization like Family Counseling Services, school districts, county agencies, or they may have their own private practice.
+These social workers may work in an organization like Family Counseling Services, school districts, or county agencies, or they may have their own private practice.
 These positions are generally referred to as micro social work.
-A micro social worker may also work in case management, chemical dependency, family support, or facilitate instructional support in academic settings.
+A micro social worker may also work in case management, try and get Denied Workers’ Compensation Benefits for employees, chemical dependency, family support, or facilitate instructional support in academic settings.
 Another type of social work is called mezzo social work.
 They will often work with groups, neighborhoods, and communities.
+Take the workplace for example.
+This group of social workers might encourage employers to arrange necessary safety precautions like including access to medical services, adding machinery like lifts that can be secure and helpful in any given environment, providing training to employees according to the guidelines imposed by the government, and so on.
+Practically, they would be helping to curb any kind of accident in a workplace and making employees aware of what to do during such situations.
+This will also include making sure that all first aid bags are up-to-date and include the necessary safety supplies in case of an emergency.
 Finally, there are macro social workers.
 Macro social work focuses on solving social issues on a larger scale which may include research, creating policy or law changes, or advocating for civil rights.

 Though these distinctions exist, social workers often work in more than one field.
 The same social worker who is working with a family with issues related to trauma may also be advocating for policy changes to help the family stay together.
 Many social workers go to school for a more general practice and learn micro, mezzo, and macro social work styles.
 Social workers go into a variety of fields of work and can be found in many different nonprofit or governmental agencies locally, state wide, and nationally.